 DeployAuthorAndLive with the parameters

-LIVE_EP_COMMERCE_ENVNAME set to the name of the environments with which to deploy.
-For more information, see Deploying Elastic Path Commerce with Jenkins Jobs.
+LIVE_EP_COMMERCE_ENVNAME set to the name of the environments that you want to deploy.
+For more information, see the Deploying Elastic Path Commerce with Jenkins Jobs section.

 Updating Elastic Path Commerce Configuration

 Note: This is only possible with an existing Author and Live CloudOps deployment.
 A single-instance deployment cannot be automatically updated.

 To update the Elastic Path Commerce configuration of an existing Author and Live deployment:

 Update the Elastic Path Commerce configuration set that was used in the original Author and Live deployment.

 This will be the environment folder selected by the